S3-working-group/s3-practical-guide/content/src/patterns/meeting-practices/governance-backlog.md

 A governance backlog plays a key role in any reliable and transparent system of governance, because it contains information relating to a domain’s outstanding governance matters and allows you to remember and address them in the order of priority.
 Keeping a prioritized governance backlog is essential for planning regular [governance meetings](section:governance-meeting).
 It’s also useful for deciding which items are best addressed in a dedicated meeting versus those that can be handled effectively in other regular meetings such as product meetings, [planning meetings](section:planning-and-review-meetings), or [retrospectives](section:retrospective).

-Visualizing all items related to governance and their progress using a Kanban-style board is helpful for tracking the status of each item.
-Visual representation ensures transparency and allows all stakeholders to stay informed about the current state of affairs.
-It is also helpful to link related governance items between boards if they concern multiple domains, or to related work items on operational boards, to facilitate addressing dependencies in a more coherent way.

-A typical **governance board** includes the following columns (as a minimum):

--   **Incoming**: unconfirmed drivers coming in from other domains or from team members
--   **Backlog**: items that have been determined relevant, significant, and require a decision, in the order of priority
--   **Agenda**: items that will be addressed in the next governance meeting)
--   **Agreed**: items that were agreed upon (this could also be stored in a separate board)

-**Tips for Managing Overloaded Governance Boards:** If you find yourself overwhelmed by the number of items in your governance board, consider [limiting the number of items](section:limit-work-in-progress) for the backlog, or for other columns.
-If you exceed that limit, decide whether to archive the item or store it somewhere outside of the board.

 Contents of a governance backlog:

 -   Drivers that need a [Requirement](glossary:requirement)